frybox/fryweb/README.md

 # Fryhcs
-A Python library to generate HTML, Javascript and CSS, based on .fy file.
+A Python library to generate HTML, Javascript and CSS, based on .fry file.

-Fy is jsx in python, it's the core of this project.
+Fry is jsx in python, it's the core of this project.

 Fryhcs is heavily inspired by React JSX, TailwindCSS, WindiCSS in JS ecosystem.

 **FRY** **H**tml, **C**ss and Java**S**cript, in pure Python, no nodejs-based tooling needed!

 ## Features
-* Support fy extension to normal python file, similar to jsx, write html tags in python file.
+* Support fry extension to normal python file, similar to jsx, write html tags in python file.
-* Provide a fy loader for python import machanism, load and execute fy files directly.
+* Provide a fry loader for python import machanism, load and execute fry files directly.
 * Provide a utility-first css framework, similar to TailwindCSS, support attributify mode similar to WindiCSS.
 * Support django/flask framework.
-* Provide pygments lexer for fy.
+* Provide pygments lexer for fry.
 * Provide development server which supports server/browser auto reloading when file saved.
-* Provide a command line tool `fry`, build css/js, highlight and run fy file and run development server.
+* Provide a command line tool `fry`, build css/js, highlight and run fry file and run development server.
 * Support plugin machanism, anyone can extends with her/his own custom css utilities.

 All features are implemented in pure Python, no node.js ecosystem is required.